Question: The leaves of my plant have gone yellow. What has caused this?

 This symptom can have many different causes.
 Root problems can again be responsible, but if the yellowing is confined to the areas between the veins, then the problem is most likely to be a nutrient deficiency.
 Being ericaceous (acid-loving) plants, camellias can suffer from iron and manganese deficiencies if the soil or growing medium is too alkaline.
 In gardens with alkaline soils they are best grown in containers using an ericaceous compost.
 Use acidic fertilisers, and avoid prolonged watering with tap water if you are in a hard water area.
 Chelated iron and other trace elements will allow camellia to take up nutrients in alkaline soils although effective chelated fertilisers are expensive and annual treatments are needed.
 'Sequestrene' is a common trade name for chelated fertiliser.

-Irregular yellow or creamy-white blotches on the leaves may be the result of infection by Camellia yellow mottle virus.
-This virus has little effect on plant vigour.
+Irregular yellow or creamy-white blotches on the leaves may be the result of virus infection.
+Plants showing these leaf symptoms usually still grow and flower well.

 Although they are evergreen plants, camellias still periodically shed their old leaves.
 Don’t worry about leaves turning yellow and falling in spring or summer if this is confined to old leaves near the base and within the plant.